 The Chicago Chronicle, since its founding a democratic newspaper, continually friendly to sound money, announces in its issue of July 12 that hereafter it will advocate the principles and candidates of the republican party.
-The editorial in which it makes this declara-

-THE CHRONICLE REPUBLICAN THE CHRONICLE REPUBLICAN.

-When 1,000 men, representing the democrats of the United States, most of them

-chosen with much difficulty as representatives of what is called conservative democracy, permit a mere demagogue to bully

-them into wrongdoing it must be that it a

-demagogue is greater than the party.
+The editorial in which it makes this declarachosen with much difficulty as representatives of what is called conservative democracy, permit a mere demagogue to builty them into wrongdoing it must be that it. demagogue is greater than the party.

+THE CHRONICLE REPUBLICAN.
+When 1,000 men, representing the demo-erats of the United States, most of them chosen with much difficulty as representawhich was silent on the money question not a voice was raised in expostulation or protest.
+While hundreds were ready to shout for Parker, not one appeared in defense of elementary democracy.
-Two-thirds of the delegates to the national democratic convention voted for

-Judge Parker on the first ballot-the man

-whom Mr. Bryan had traduced for three

-months, the man whose friends Mr. Bryan

-had vilified, the man who Mr. Bryan had

-said should not be nominated and could not
+Two-thirds of the delegates to the national democratic convention voted for Judge Parker on the first ballot-the man whom Mr. Bryan had traduced for three months, the man whose friends Mr. Bryan had villified, the man who Mr. Bryan had villified, the man who Mr. Bryan had said should not be nominated and could not be elected.

-be elected.